stacks-network/stacks-core/sip/sip-001-burn-election.md

 The proof-of-burn mining system will preserve this feature, so the underlying burn chain can be "swapped out" at a later date if need be.

-## 5. Participation in fair mining pools
+## 5. Fair mining pools

 Related to point 3, it is difficult to participate in block mining in proof-of-work blockchain.
-This is because a would-be miner needs to lock up a huge initial amount of capital in dedicated mining hardware.
+This is because a would-be miner needs to lock up a huge initial amount of capital in dedicated mining hardware, and a miner receives no rewards for blocks that are not incorporated into the main chain.
 Joining a mining pool is a risky alternative, because the pool operator can simply abscond with the block reward or dole out block rewards in an unfair way.

-The Stacks blockchain addresses this problem by providing a provably-fair way to mine blocks in a pool.
-To do so, users aggregate their individually-small burns to produce a large burn, which in turn gives them all a non-negligeable chance to mine a block.
+The Stacks blockchain addresses this problem in two ways: by providing a provably-fair way to mine blocks in a pool, and by distributing some rewards to runner-up leaders as part of its election algorithm.
+To implement mining pools, users aggregate their individually-small burns to produce a large burn, which in turn gives them all a non-negligeable chance to mine a block.
 The leader election protocol is aware of these burns, and rewards users proportional to their contributions _without the need for a pool operator_.
 This both lowers the barrier to entry in participating in mining, and removes the risk of operating in traditional mining pools.
+A similar technique is used to give runner-up miners a (smaller) share in the block reward.

 ## Assumptions